Despair

 1882, Painting, Oil, Canvas , Realism

-This painting belongs to the collection of the Nykanor Onatskyi Regional Art Museum in Sumy.
+Despair by Maria Bashkirtseva belongs to the collection of the Nykanor Onatskyi Regional Art Museum in Sumy.
+The painting is part of The Register of the Museum Fund of Ukraine.

 The artistic means in this painting are minimal but loaded with meaning and symbolism.
 The dominant black color, symbolizing grief and even death, contrasts with the dim wall, the woman’s dark attire, and the oppressive black curtain, which seems to encroach upon her figure as if it might engulf her entirely along with the twilight.

-The use of contre-jour - portraying the woman against the light of a window - creates a sense of isolation from her surroundings, intensifying the feeling of helplessness and inevitability.
+The use of contre-jour - portraying the woman against the light of a window - creates a sense of isolation from her surroundings, intensifying Despair’s meaning of the feeling of helplessness and inevitability.
 Though the painting has a somewhat sketch-like quality—an intentional artistic choice—nothing distracts from its central message.
 It deeply moves viewers with its portrayal of human emotion and demonstrates the immense talent of the artist.

 - Format Digital Original Standard